charlestsai1729/AAML_test/labs/lab_1.md

 ```

-## Measuring how much MAC and DRAM space of KWS model use. - 20%
+## Measuring the MAC cycles and DRAM usage for the KWS model - 20%
+---

-### Measuring the DRAM space required for a model. - 5%
+### Measuring the DRAM space required for a model - 5%

 #### 1. Modify ```CFU-Playground/common/src/tflite.cc```